What is Sleep Apnoea?

 - Avoid taking certain medications together with alcohol.
 These include sedatives, benzodiazepines and opioids.

 - Avoid sleeping on your back.

-In many cases however, further treatment will be needed.
+In many cases however, intervention and treatment are necessary.

 Treatment Options Available for Sleep Apnoea

-The most common treatment is a CPAP (Continuous Positive Airway Pressure) machine.
+The most common treatment for sleep apnoea is a CPAP (Continuous Positive Airway Pressure) machine.
 You will need to wear a mask when you go to sleep at home, and this device puffs pressurised air into it.
-While it is an effective treatment that has been proven to work, some people do find the mask uncomfortable.
+Whilst it is an effective treatment that is proven to work, many find the mask uncomfortable.

-Your dentist may suggest using an oral device (a.k.a a Mandibular Advancement Device) if CPAP machines aren’t working for you, or before you try one at all.
+Your dentist may suggest using an oral device (a.k.a. a Mandibular Advancement Device) if CPAP machines aren’t working for you, or before you try one at all.
 These are mouthpieces custom-fit by your dentist, and are usually for mild to moderate cases of sleep apnoea.
-They can be particularly helpful for Obstructive Sleep Apnoea.
-They can even be used in combination with CPAP in certain cases.
+They can be particularly helpful for OSA.
+They can be used in combination with CPAP in certain cases.

-How Nourish Dental Care Can Help with Sleep Apnoea
+How Nourish Dental & TMJ Care Can Help with Sleep Apnoea

-Nourish Dental Care uses the latest technology to diagnose, treat and manage each patient’s condition.
-Dr. Chionh who runs the practice has many years of experience, and specialises in dental implants, TMD, and other mouth and jaw conditions.
+Nourish Dental & TMJ Care uses the necessary technology to diagnose, treat and manage each patient’s condition.
+Dr. Eric Chionh who runs the practice has over 20 years of experience.
+He focuses on pain and sleep dentistry, orofacial pain, TMD, myofascial pain, and other head, neck, mouth and jaw conditions.